 Announcements of college events can be found in the weekly Bulletin, on the closed circuit television monitors and on bulletin boards.
+If space allows, bulletin boards may be used for announcements of events by non-Harper not-for-profit organizations.
 Bulletin boards may not be used to announce non-Harper for-profit events.

 Publicity must be approved by the Student Activities office and may be hung or distributed only in designated locations.
-Recommended poster size is 8.5" × 11" tall, but larger posters will be allowed if space is available.
+Recommended poster size is 8.5" x 11" tall, but larger posters will be allowed if space is available.
 A poster service is also available through the Student Activities office, A336.
 A two-week lead time is requested for posting and the poster service.
 The name of the organization sponsoring an event must appear on all publicity material.
 Generally, posters will be displayed for a period not to exceed two weeks.
-Exceptions to these regulations may be requested through the

-Student Activities office.
+Exceptions to these regulations may be requested through the Student Activities office.